-On July 14th, the gang held up a stagecoach and just two days later, they robbed a man named William Drew.
-On July 18th, they held up the Frisco train at Red Fork.
-However, due to the express messenger having had the foresight to hide the money behind some boxes, the gang escaped with very little.
+On July 14, the gang held up a stagecoach, and just two days later, they robbed a man named William Drew.
+On July 18, they held up the Frisco train at Red Fork.
+However, the gang escaped with very little due to the express messenger having had the foresight to hide the money behind some boxes.

 On July 31, 1894, the gang stole $500 from the Lincoln County Bank in Chandler, Oklahoma, killing one person and wounding others.
 In the process, one member of the gang, Elmer Lucas, was shot and captured by authorities.

-Hotly pursued, the Cook Gang was surrounded at the home of a friend some fourteen miles west of Sapulpa, Oklahoma on August 2, 1894.
+Hotly pursued, the Cook Gang was surrounded at a friend’s home some 14 miles west of Sapulpa, Oklahoma, on August 2, 1894.
 During the volley of gunshots, one of the lawmen was shot and severely wounded.
-Two of the gang members, Lon Gordon and Henry Munson were killed and Ad Berryhill was captured.
+Two of the gang members, Lon Gordon and Henry Munson, were killed, and Ad Berryhill was captured.
 The rest of the gang fled.

-Continuing with their outlaw deeds they robbed the J.A.
-Parkinson & Company store in Okmulgee, Oklahoma on September 21st, getting away with over $600.00.
+Continuing with their outlaw deeds, they robbed the J.A.
+Parkinson & Company store in Okmulgee, Oklahoma, on September 21, getting away with over $600.00.

-Several weeks later, the gang got really daring when on October 11th they first robbed the depot of the Missouri Pacific Railroad in Claremore, Oklahoma and less than two hours later, robbed the railroad agent at Chouteau.
+Several weeks later, the gang got daring when on October 11, they first robbed the depot of the Missouri Pacific Railroad in Claremore, Oklahoma, and less than two hours later, they robbed the railroad agent at Chouteau.

 Some nine days later, they wrecked the Kansas City and Pacific Express five miles south of Wagoner, Oklahoma, making off with the loot.

-Ever continuing their treachery through Oklahoma, Cherokee Bill, along with several other members of the gang, rode into Lenapah on November 8th.
+Ever continuing their treachery through Oklahoma, Cherokee Bill and several other members of the gang rode into Lenapah on November 8.
 While robbing the Shufeldt and Son General Store, an innocent passerby named Ernest Melton heard the commotion and stuck his head in to see what was going on.
 His curiosity got him killed when Cherokee Bill raised his rifle and shot him in the head.
 Shortly afterward, U.S. Marshals got a tip to the outlaw’s hiding place.
 Most of the gang members, including Bill Cook, were arrested; however, Cherokee Bill escaped.